Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 It is evident that the process can and should be improved.

 ### 3.2 Higher-Order Cognitive Processes
 A key reason why the process is inefficient or even dysfunctional is that strategic planning is difficult.
-It belongs to a small group of efforts that can truly be described as higher-order cognitive processes.
+It belongs to a small group of efforts that can truly be described as higher-order cognitive processes.¹⁰

 The graph below shows how various processes rank in a cognitive stack.
 It also shows when automation efforts approximately started at the different levels.